 Benefits of Mixing Flowers and Vegetables

-Mixing flowers and vegetables is not difficult.
+Mixing flowers and vegetables makes sense.
 Some flowers actually are used in vegetable gardens to keep bugs and animals away, as with companion gardening.
 When mixing flowers and vegetables, just make sure everything in the garden requires the same amount of watering and food.